-Welcome to our full FounderU guide all about How To Drive Traffic To Your Online Store.
+Welcome to How To Drive Traffic To Your Online Store.
 In this guide, we’re going to be talking about ways for you to get as many members of your target audience as possible to visit your online store, where they’ll hopefully convert to customers.
 We’ll go into detail about SEO strategy, using social media, making the most of referral traffic and paying for traffic.
 First up, it’s everything SEO.

 Part 1: Organic Traffic